Dryden Elementary School

 Dryden Elementary School offers children in kindergarten through grade 5 an educational program that maximizes each student's individual learning style and that promotes interest and growth.
 Dryden's staff continues to provide educational excellence for all Dryden students and strives to help each child succeed.
 For a discussion of curriculum, special services, and other programs, see District 25 program information.

 Dryden students participate in a wide variety of activities including Student Council, Safety Patrol, instrumental music lessons and ensembles, grade-level musical productions, after-school foreign language classes, and many PTA-sponsored events.

 Before- and after-school care is available at Dryden through the CAP (Children at Play) program, run by the Arlington Heights Park District.

 Dryden students attend South Middle School for grades 6-8.

 Parent involvement is welcomed at Dryden.
 The PTA is an active, supportive group of dedicated adults who organize and establish beneficial activities for students and families.
 The PTA works to foster close relations between home and school.
 The PTA is run by volunteers and welcomes parents to attend meetings and participate in its varied activities.
 For more information, please call the school.

-For a summary of Dryden Elementary School's ISAT (Illinois Standards Achievement Test) results, please see ISAT Results/School Report Cards.
+For a summary of Dryden Elementary School's academic progress, please see the Illinois Report Card.